 You will get each single Salesforce object in a separate .CSV file.
 Which means that you could end up with a few hundreds of .CSV files.
 A scheduled export is only available on a weekly or monthly basis.
 This means you would lose a few days in-between.
 This will impact your Recovery Point Objective (RPO)/Recovery Time Objective (RTO) and slow data and consequently disaster recovery.
 Especially true for larger enterprises.

-Data Loader is a native Salesforce API client with a desktop version.
+Salesforce Data Loader App is a native Salesforce API client with a desktop version.
 Don’t rush to feel relieved as you see the “Export All” button.
 In reality, you can fetch data of only one object at a time.
 It only comes handy only if you want to restore a few deleted records ad hoc.
-Data Loader offers no scheduling option.
+Salesforce Data Loader offers no scheduling option.

 If you have a small organization and only few objects in use, you can manually export Salesforce reports.
 Create a new one, select the object, and then “All [objects]” and “All Time”:

 Remember, that you still have to re-save your data somewhere else.
 As soon as you’ve finished exporting reports, you have to start importing.